 Item 12.
 Please list each director, trustee and officer (add additional sheets if needed) and provide the preferred contact information (home or business).
 Each director, trustee and officer must complete and submit the Moral Character Attestation of Director, Trustee or Officer (Form CE-1) as part of the application.

 Attestation.
 An individual authorized to act on behalf of the agency and sign contracts or applications must complete the attestation.
 Generally, this will not be the contact person, identified in Item 3.

 Demonstration of Need.
-An entity that applies for a waiver after July 1, 2012 must demonstrate the need for the entity's services, acceptable to the Department.
+The law states an entity that applies for a waiver after July 1, 2012 must demonstrate the need for the entity's services, acceptable to the Department.
 The form below provides a template for submitting information for review by the Department.

 - Demonstration of Need for Services form ( 29.5 KB)